When your rare illness is featured on House M.D.

 Once the infusion onslaught tamed, something pretty exciting happened.
 The inflammation my body had been fighting in my neck and back for years was gone.
 I could relax my head on the back of my chairs and I could turn my neck side to side with ease.
 These things I hadn’t been able to do for years prior.
 Then, the side effect of euphoria that can happen with infusions came along.
 I was so happy to be out of pain, to have my vision improved so much and then the energy to clean, organize, and write all hours of the night.
 Through all of this, the water retention from the steroids was horrible, but I was feeling a bit better once the LEMS symptoms relaxed again.

 After the next Solu Medrol treatment in November of 2016 once again brought about the extreme exasperation of my LEMS symptoms, I started doing research on my own disease.
 When you have a rare disease, you have to be your own advocate!
 My neuro was wonderful, but since I was her first patient with LEMS and only one patient of her enormous caseload.
-I started researching alternate LEMS treatments and with the help of a worldwide Facebook group for LEMS patients (that has only 533 members currently, many of which are family members of LEMS patients), I learned about the efficacy of treating LEMS with Mestinon and with 3, 4 DAP (a med still in trial status).
+I started researching alternate LEMS treatments and with the help of a worldwide Facebook group for LEMS patients (that has only 533 members currently, many of which are family members of LEMS patients).
+I learned about the efficacy of treating LEMS with Mestinon and with 3, 4 DAP (a med still in trial status).
 Many conversations and emails later, my neuro agreed to pursue the path of treating me with the trial med along with the Mestinon which I had started in January 2017.
 She had to first gain the support of the hospital that she works for.
 There is no quick process and it took 7 months from the request to me finally starting on the 3,4 DAP in June of this year.

 Now that I am on a treatment that is minimizing the symptoms and allowing my muscles to work properly, it makes having such a rare illness even more interesting.
 I look healthy now, thankfully, so when going over my medical history with new providers it brings a lot of questions.
 One provider actually told me they vaguely remember reading about LEMS in a paragraph in med school.
 My med list is extensive and letting them know about the 3,4 DAP, that isn’t in any prescription database because it is not yet FDA approved.